francesco-innocenti/Neuro_AI_Papers/README.md

 by Richards et al. (2019)

-Including more than 30 neuroscientists and AI researchers, this perspective argues that systems neuroscience should focus on the three key design components of artificial neural networks: architectures, learning rules, and objective functions.
+Including more than 30 neuroscientists and AI researchers, this perspective argues that systems neuroscience should adopt a deep learning framework by focusing on the three key design components of artificial neural networks: architectures, learning rules, and objective functions.
 Neural computations and representations are therefore seen as "emergent" mostly from these properties.

 [How learning unfolds in the brain: toward an optimization view](https://www.sciencedirect.com/science/article/abs/pii/S0896627321006772) by Hennig et al. (2021)

+Drawing particularly from research on brain machine interfaces, this paper argues that if we want to understand learning in the brain under an optimisation framework, we should integrate three key features of neural population activity not generally exhibited by artificial neural networks: (i) neural variability during learning is relatively inflexible, (ii) multiple learning rules can underlie the same task, and (iii) changes in activity can be driven by factors not specific to the task.

 [If deep learning is the answer, what is the question?](https://www.nature.com/articles/s41583-020-00395-8) by Saxe, Nelli & Summerfield (2021)